cyb3rxp/awesome-soc/detection_engineering.md

 * Assess your detection capabilities with [purpleteaming](https://github.com/cyb3rxp/awesome-soc/blob/main/soc_basics.md#what-is-purpleredblue-team).
 * Report your results and findings in a purpose-built app like Vectr.

+### SIEM objects
+* Assess the relevance and freshness of inclusion lists (aka whitelists), within the SIEM (and SIRP?).
+* Assess the relevance and freshness of exclusion lists (aka blacklsits), within the SIEM (and SIRP?).
+* Assess the relevance and freshness of IOC lists (that are supposed to be synced with the TIP), within the SIEM.
+* Assess the relevance and freshness of assets lists (groups, VIP/VOP, endpoints, etc.) that are supposed to be synced with Git.

 ## Act
 * Fix everything that was previously identified as not working, missing, or not matching your needs.